immense/immybot-documentation/FAQ.md

 ## Can I embed the ImmyAgent into an image?

 Create a PPKG and place it in `C:\Recovery\Customizations`, create the folder if it doesn't exist.

+## Do you take requests for features/software/tasks/scripts?

+Yes, please feel welcome to submit a request on the [ImmyBot Community]([https://docs.immy.bot/azure-graph-permissions-setup.html#custom]